What is Martin Lewis’ Advice on Funeral Plans? (January 2026)

 Funeral Costs: What to Expect

 Notes: According to the SunLife Cost of Dying Report 2025, the average cost of a direct cremation is now £1,597, while a simple attended funeral averages £4,285.
-Burials remain the most expensive option, with direct burials (excluding the cost of a plot) averaging £1,527.
+Burials remain the most expensive option.
 Once you add send-off costs and professional fees, the total ‘cost of dying’ in the UK has risen to £9,797.

 Important to Know